-1. Visit the UK’s only free-ranging reindeer herd, the Cairngorms
+1. Visit the UK’s only free-ranging reindeer herd in the Cairngorms

 Do you need living proof that reindeer are not just for Christmas?
 Around 150 reindeer roam the Cairngorms in Scotland; throughout both summer and winter an experienced reindeer herder from the Glenmore centre leads visitors on a walk up the mountains to find them.